Try Doing Something New Every Day For 30 Days Challenge

 So here’s my challenge to you:

-Do one new thing that makes you uncomfortable every day for a week.
+Do one thing that makes you uncomfortable every day for a week.
 It could be as simple as taking a cold shower or as bold as public speaking.

 Write it down.
 Track it.
 Feel the fear and do it anyway.